 Is DoorDash Safe for Customers?

-They will collect your location information from your cell if you allow permissions.
+They will collect your location information from your cell if you allow permission.
 Even if you don't, they will gather your general location from your IP address.
-This is to provide more accurate location for deliveries.
+This is to provide a more accurate location for deliveries.

 Personal and Order Information